 My father’s expression exploded from one of utter sobriety to one of absolute elation and hyperbole.
 “They both got burned today!” he exclaimed.

 I laughed pretty hard, both because my father completely sold the joke to me and mom, but also because it was pretty funny.
 I certainly did get burned, to which the right side of my body continued to testify.
-The organics were certainly burned as well, to which their ashes could testify.
+The organics were certainly burned as well, to which their ashes could now testify.
 My mother, however, wasn’t nearly as amused with the joke.

-“Gerald Dealne!
-At the dinner table?”
+“Gerald Lacks!
+What did you do that for?”

-“Please use appropriate grammar at the dinner table, honey.
-‘At the table’ is an incomplete sentence.”
+“Please don’t end sentences with a preposition, dear.”
+My father responded.

 My mother was fuming now.
 So offended was she, that she stood up, placed her napkin on the table, and stormed over to the chute, disappearing only seconds later into the ceiling.
 Needless to say, I was speechless.
 This sort of thing had only happened twice before, and both were clearly my doing.
-While my father was quite the jokester, he generally avoided offending mother so brashly, especially at dinner.
+While my father could be quite the jokester within the walls of our house, he generally avoided offending mother so brashly, especially at dinner.

-“Jenny, would you like to go for a walk?” my father asked.
+“Jada, would you like to go for a walk?” my father asked.

 “Sure,” I said, uncertain, almost as if I were asking a question instead of making a statement.